pranze3/UVM-Exploration/README.md

 A key part of this project was validating a "faulty" RTL design provided by the team.

 * **RTL Debugging:** Using waveform analysis in **SimVision**, I identified and fixed logic errors in the GCD state machine and protocol violations in the handshake signals.
-* **Code Coverage:** I utilized **Cadence IMC** to analyze code coverage.
+* **Code Coverage:** I utilized **Vivado** to analyze code coverage.
 By writing specific constraints and directed tests to hit edge cases (such as zero-value inputs or immediate resets), I achieved a **>96% coverage score**, ensuring the design was thoroughly exercised.

 ## **<u>Directory Structure</u>**